pablo-abc/pablo.berganza.dev/resources/blog/2019-06-06-graphql-is-it-worth-the-switch/index.md

 As said before, GraphQL is described as a query language for APIs.
 Unlike REST, GraphQL defines a single endpoint that accepts all operations to the server by sending a parameter called "query" alongside the request.
 Requests are generally done via a POST request to the GraphQL endpoint, but the specification allows for GET requests as long as it is read only.

-There are two types of requests you can make to a GraphQL server: queries or mutations.
+There are two types of requests you can make to a GraphQL API: queries or mutations.
 A query request may look like this:

 ```javascript
 {